LongForWisdom/RPIPs/RPIPs/RPIP-vop.md

   * A VOP Record MUST include the date the VOP concluded.
   * A VOP Record MUST include an appropriate URL link indicating the outcome of the VOP.
   * A VOP Record MUST include a brief, human-readable summary of the outcome.

+### VOP Transparency
+* The results of VOP instances SHALL NOT be considered valid until they are made publicly accessible via the communication mediums commonly used by the Rocket Pool DAOs.

 ### VOP Definition Template